This Woman's Beautiful Instagram Is Changing How The World Sees Her Homeland

 But amid that violence, there is still hope and resilience.
 It's those powerful moments of positivity that Abubakar trains her camera on.
 She captures them all and shares them with the world through her Instagram account, Bits of Borno.
 She said she also uses the page to collect donations of food and clothing for some of the subjects of her photos.

-Ahead, Abubakar shares some of her favorite photos, and why she will never stop doing this work, with Refinery29.
+Ahead, Abubakar shares some of her favourite photos, and why she will never stop doing this work, with Refinery29.

 Editor's note: This interview has been edited for length and clarity.
 All captions were provided by Abubakar.